Getting Started

 Section titled “Setup for Linux”-

-Terminal window sudo apt updatesudo apt install build-essential cmake git ninja-build python3 python3-pip libx11-dev libxcursor-dev libxrandr-dev libxi-dev libgl1-mesa-dev libvulkan-dev
+Install required packages: Terminal window sudo apt updatesudo apt install build-essential cmake git ninja-build python3 python3-pip libx11-dev libxcursor-dev libxrandr-dev libxi-dev libgl1-mesa-dev libvulkan-dev

 Setup for Android Experimental